-In the next article, although it isn’t written from a spiritual standpoint, it lines up scripturally.
-One point it brings out is: “Your marriage vows tell you, ‘for rich or for poor’ and ‘through sickness and health.’
+Additionally, in the next article brings out the point: “Your marriage vows tell you, ‘for rich or for poor’ and ‘through sickness and health.’
 But where is the part about ‘through fat and skinny?'”

 You may not have included that particular wording in your marriage vows but it is included in the covenant of marriage you entered into.
-However, there are some helpful thoughts to consider in the Lifescript.com article:
+However, there are some helpful thoughts to consider in this article:

 Authors Steven James and David Thomas give a very different perspective as to how to approach this subject.
 This is particularly true when the wife asks the dreaded question whether she looks fat in a particular outfit.